songweii/DualToken/README.md

 ![teaser](asset/unified_model.png)

 ## News
 - **[2025/03/19]** 🌟 We have released the code and model weights for a preview version of our tokenizer (embed_dim = 256).
-More versions, including the official release, will be updated gradually—please stay tuned!
+More versions will be updated gradually—please stay tuned!
 - **[2025/03/18]** 🌟 We have released the technical report of **DualToken**.
 See [here](https://arxiv.org/abs/2503.14324)!